openpromisesmy/api/README.md

 ### Firebase

+0. Create project on Firebase - [reference](https://docs.kii.com/en/samples/push-notifications/push-notifications-android-fcm/create-project/)
 1. Install the Firebase CLI tool:
-    `npm i -g firebase-tools`
+    `npm i -g firebase-tools` [firebase cli doc](https://firebase.google.com/docs/cli) (you might need to sudo)
-2. Log in via the Firebase CLI tool:
+1. Log in via the Firebase CLI tool:
     `firebase login`.
 You will be brought to your browser.
 Log in using the Google account which has been given access to the project.

 #### OBTAIN THE SERVICE ACCOUNT KEY

-* Request a senior Open Promises member to generate a service account key for you
+* On Firebase, generate a service account if it has not been created.
-* Place the key under `${OP_API_PROJECT_ROOT}/functions/secrets/google-key.json`, where `OP_API_PROJECT_ROOT` is your local path to the OP API repo.
+* Place the key under `${PROJECT_ROOT}/functions/secrets/google-key.json`, where `PROJECT_ROOT` is your local path to the OpenPromises API repo.

 #### INSTALL THE GOOGLE CLOUD SDK

 * Go to https://cloud.google.com/sdk/install
-* Follow the instructions to install the Google Cloud SDK
+* Follow the instructions to install the Google Cloud SDK (install it in your home directory)
-* Run the following command in your terminal: `$ gcloud auth application-default login`
+* Run the init command as mentioned in the install instructions: `./google-cloud-sdk/bin/gcloud init` (it should have asked you to login and select the project)

 If you ignore this step, the OP API will throw an error: `Error: Could not load the default credentials.` whenever you send a request to it.